codesnerd/teaching-git/README.md

 1. Cloning a repo
 2. Forking a repo
 3. Difference between cloning and forking
+4. Difference between origin and upstream
-4. Branches
+5. Branches
-5. Merge Conflicts
+6. Merge Conflicts
-6. Pull Requests (Although we will work as collaborators instead of contributors but PR is an important concept to learn.)
+7. Pull Requests (Although we will work as collaborators instead of contributors but PR is an important concept to learn.)

 # Activity